weihanglo/weihanglo.github.io/source/_posts/how-is-new-terminal-in-vs-code-so-fast.md

 - Modification of `<span>`s in `<div>` rows still trigger some unnecessary reflows.
 - The old rendering process will always remove entire line from DOM, and then append new element to DOM, even when only a single character changed.
-- Though the skip-frame mechanism can free CPU from endless `requestAnimationFrame` events, the skip-frame itself means dropping frame from 60 FPS animaition.
+- Though the skip-frame mechanism can free CPU from endless `requestAnimationFrame` events, the skip-frame itself means dropping frame from 60 FPS animation.
 - Most characters used in terminal can represent in ASCII code, but a browser always use UTF-16 `DOMString` to store the information, which may be seen as a waste of memory usage.

 ## Simple Intro of Canvas